mui/material-ui/docs/data/joy/components/list/list.md

 ## CSS variables playground

-Play around with all the CSS variables available in the list component to see how the design changes.
+Play around with the CSS variables available to the List components to see how the design changes.
+You can use these to customize the components with both the `sx` prop and the theme.

 {{"demo": "ListVariables.js", "hideToolbar": true, "bg": "gradient"}}